 It is unlawful to alter a genuine credit card or to create or counterfeit a credit card or sign someone else’s name on a credit card without that person’s consent.

-If a felony, you face 16 months, 2 or 3 years in county jail and/or a fine up to $10,000 along with restitution to the victim.
+If charged as a felony, you face 16 months, 2 or 3 years in county jail and/or a fine up to $10,000 along with restitution to the victim.
 It is considered identity theft if you steal someone’s credit card information under PC 530.5 and possibly federal charges may apply as well under Title 18 USC 1028.

 Retailers do commit fraud if they transfer funds, property, services or goods with the knowledge that the credit card used is fake, altered, forged, stolen or otherwise invalid.
 They may also commit fraud when they present to a credit card evidence of a transaction for goods or services that were never delivered.

-- Possess an incomplete credit card with the intent to complete it without the consent of card issuer
+- Possess an incomplete credit card with the intent to complete it without the consent of card issuer.

-- Alter or modify the credit card in any way such as changing the magnetic stripe that contains identifying information
+- Alter or modify the credit card in any way such as changing the magnetic stripe that contains identifying information.

 Penalties for Possession of Incomplete Credit Card-Misdemeanor